 This week: Sierra Natura Naturist Resort – near Valencia, Spain

 WHAT’S THE BEST WAY TO GET THERE?
 I think the closest major airport would be Valencia, Spain, from which point you’d have to rent a car and drive toward the mountains.
-There’s amazing sight-seeing to be done in that part of the world, as the famous cities and Ronda and Granada are only a few hours to the south.
+There’s amazing sight-seeing to be done in that part of the world, as the famous cities of Ronda and Granada are only a few hours to the south.
 And it’s only about an hour’s drive to the sea, where clothing-optional beaches are abundant.
-Officially naturism is legal on nearly any beach in Spain, though as you might expect, that’s more complicated in near city beaches, especially when overrun by textile tourists.
+Officially naturism is legal on nearly any beach in Spain, though as you might expect, that’s more complicated on beaches near cities, especially when overrun by textile tourists.
 But in any event, you’ll need a car.

 WHAT’S THE FAMILY VIBE?
 I visited in early June and things were pretty quiet, but this seems like a place that would attract a lot of young families at the height of summer.
 There’s even a dedicated wading pool for small children.
 Like France, naturism in Spain is mainly a family activity, so even if there aren’t a lot of young families present during your stay, the family-friendly environment is assured.

 HOW ARE THE ACCOMMODATIONS?
 I didn’t think to look at the bigger units, as there are several scattered about the property, but you can find excellent photos on their website describing the amenities.
 My apartment was a bit worn, but equipped with a small fridge and a private bath.
 I also had the half-board option, which meant breakfast and dinner were included with my stay.
 Those are communal meals served in the main hall at one or two long tables.
 If, like me, you don’t have a command of the Spanish language, that might involve some creative grunts and gestures to get the paella passed in your direction.
 A bit awkward sometimes, but good stories for the bucket list.
-One of the owners, and their son who works there as well (At least, he did in 2019.) speak excellent English – with a host of other languages, I’d bet.
+One of the owners, as well as her son who was working there in 2019.) speaks excellent English – with a host of other languages, I’d bet.
 I found them to be warm and helpful throughout the course of my stay.

 They have an excellent website with details about pricing and booking.
 Be aware that many naturist camps in Europe book accommodations during high season in one-week blocks, from Saturday to Saturday.
 I couldn’t tell at a glance if that’s the policy here, but it would be worth inquiring before you get too far into planning your trip.
 Naked in a Flintstones village should most definitely be on your bucket list!